Schools

 Marie Wang's view on choosing a school district

-MK Group co-founder Marie Wang is the parent of two and approaches school selection from direct experience: "Many families fixate on the ranking number and miss what their child actually experiences on campus every day."
+MK Group founder Marie Wang is the parent of two and approaches school selection from direct experience: "Many families fixate on the ranking number and miss what their child actually experiences on campus every day."
 Marie suggests three things when families are choosing: first, attend the target school's Open House or School Tour (typically held January–March) to see the campus culture and student-teacher dynamic firsthand; second, stand near the school gate at dismissal for 15 minutes — how children look and act when they walk out is the most honest read on campus culture; third, join the parent Facebook Group or community channel for the target school to see what real parents are actually discussing.
-Kevin Mo, MK Group's other co-founder, adds the data side: the team's Bay Area School Guide covers 60+ schools across the six core districts — Palo Alto, Cupertino, Los Altos, Menlo Park, Hillsborough, and Atherton — including ratings, CAASPP results, feeder pattern, and surrounding home prices for each school, and is built to be the first stop for school-driven family research.
+Kevin Mo, MK Group's other founder, adds the data side: the team's Bay Area School Guide covers 60+ schools across the six core districts — Palo Alto, Cupertino, Los Altos, Menlo Park, Hillsborough, and Atherton — including ratings, CAASPP results, feeder pattern, and surrounding home prices for each school, and is built to be the first stop for school-driven family research.

 Contact MK Group